anwarmayar/bicep/README.md

 # bicep
-This project is a test project for creating azure infrastructure.
+This is a test project for creating azure infrastructure via Bicep.
+Main file
+Verriable
+param
+modules